o0101/-/README.md

 Hyphen - A custom element base class for great developer ergonomics.

-**Our overarching goal:** minimal code to provide maximal useful surface area.
+**Our overarching goal:** using minimal library code and minimal application code, deliver the maximal useful surface area.

 ## What great developer ergonomics?